strawberry-graphql/strawberry/docs/guides/permissions.md

     user: str = strawberry.field(permission_classes=[IsAuthenticated])
 ```

 If the `has_permission` method fails then an error will be raised using the `message` class attribute.
-See [Dealing with Errors](/docs/guides/errors) for more information.
+See [Dealing with Errors](/docs/guides/errors) for more information on how errors are handled.

 ```json
 {